dirkroorda/laf-fabric/docs/texts/ETCBC-reference.rst

 * ``hp`` with vowels and accents as in primary text (based on ketivs instead of qeres) (this corresponds to the primary text in the LAF data)
+* ``hpl`` with vowels and accents as in primary text (based on ketivs instead of qeres) but here vocalized lexemes are used, instead of the inflected text forms; no lexeme disambiguation marks
+* ``hcl`` consonantal lexemes (based on ketivs instead of qeres) but here vocalized lexemes are used, instead of the inflected text forms; no lexeme disambiguation marks
 * ``ha`` with vowels and accents (based on qeres) (from now on everything is based on replacing ketivs by their pointed qeres)
 * ``hv`` with vowels but not accents